scallyw4g/bonsai/bugs.md

+# Jun 4 2018 - 1:00 - closed - Collision detection offset weirdness
+* collision detection
+The GetCollision call had some old/crappy code that was calculating the wrong bounds for the collision check.
+Changing to a more sane inclusive min exclusive max scenario fixed the issue.

 # Jun 1 2018 - 5:00 - closed - Memory arenas rewinding to a bad point
 * memory
 * arenas